jowharshamshiri/boxmux/docs/configuration.md

 ### Anchoring

-Control how panels are anchored:
+Control how boxes are anchored:

 ```yaml
 anchor: 'TopLeft'      # Default